neatbasis/drupal-contentfix/README.md

 php bin/contentfix.php
 ```

-Be sure to make a backup of your database before using this as it may set your children on fire and melt your server
+Be sure to make a backup of your database before using this as this tool may accidentally set your children on fire and melt your server